 Catering, bars and the festival shop

 There will be a great selection of meat, vegetarian and vegan dishes from around the world including none spicy British food too.
-Last year’s caterers offered falafel wraps, bean stew, pot roast with smoked bacon, sausage and mash, shepherd’s pie, lasagne, pulled pork baps, Mexican wraps, Thai dishes, jacket potatoes, nut roast, Caribbean jerk chicken, pizzas, beef and ale stew with herb dumplings, pasta dishes, Whitby fish and chips, healthy salads, quality burgers, veg platters, full English breakfasts, veggie burgers (the best we’ve ever tasted), sweet and savoury crepes, oat dishes and so many more.
+Last year’s caterers offered falafel wraps, crepes, mutton curry, pierogis, pizza, salads, veggie tarts, baked potatoes, filled Italian flatbreads, chipotle chicken, chicken fricasse, bean stew, toasties, jumbo vegan hotdogs, pulled pork baps, Mexican wraps, Thai dishes, jacket potatoes, Caribbean jerk chicken, Whitby fish and chips, healthy salads, quality beef burgers, veg platters, full English breakfasts, veggie burgers (the best we’ve ever tasted), sweet and savoury crepes, oat dishes and so many more.
 We also have local farm made ice cream, speciality teas, real coffee, juices and smoothies.

 There are four real ale bars stocking all your favourite tipples plus a Prosecco and cocktail bar.

 Pomona Grocery (festival shop) will be selling newspapers, eggs, bacon, sausages, bread, milk, tea, coffee, sugar and other staples that make up the camping cook’s larder.

 There really should be no need to go hungry or thirsty!

 Off the ground BBQs and braziers are permitted but open fires on the grass are not allowed.